solrudev/Ackpine/docs/guide/configuration.md

 - [`ShizukuPlugin`](shizuku.md) — uses Shizuku to obtain package installer service on behalf of root user or ADB shell.
 - [`LibsuPlugin`](libsu.md) — uses libsu to perform package installer operations under root user.
+- [`DhizukuPlugin`](dhizuku.md) — uses Dhizuku to obtain package installer service as the device owner.

-Both plugins support install and uninstall sessions.
+All plugins support install and uninstall sessions.
 See [Architecture](../architecture.md#plugin-system) for how the plugin system works internally.

 Querying capabilities
 ---------------------